fermatinc/amazon-payments-magento-plugin/README.md

-## Quick Start - Amazon Pay and Login with Amazon for Magento
+## Amazon Pay and Login with Amazon for Magento

 [View the Complete User Guide](https://github.com/amzn/amazon-payments-magento-plugin/wiki) or [Learn More about Amazon Pay](https://pay.amazon.com/sp/magento)